-Firebrick is a very fragile material and subject to breakage, spalling and heat shock.
+Firebrick is a very fragile material and subject to breakage, spalling, and thermal shock.
 The good news is that it is very easy to repair and maintain with the proper materials and techniques.
 Enclosed in this brick repair kit are all the materials you will need to do a first class job.
-This brick repair kit is ONLY meant to be used on L&L kilns.
-If you use it on anything else you do so at your own risk.
-It will not work on other types of refractories such as are used in woodstoves, etc.